top of page

 SHANGRA-LI SAVVY B

 “I never set out to make Sauvignon Blanc,” James tells us but in 2018 he took a chance on some high-quality, organic fruit and the wine became an instant crowd favorite.
-He’s been refining the method over the last three harvests, letting the fruit hang longer.
-After destemming and soaking overnight, James pressed most of the wine to steel and about a third to barrel for added texture.
+He’s been refining the method over the last four harvests, letting the fruit hang longer.
+After destemming and soaking overnight, James presses the wine to steel for fermentation followed by 6 months aging on the lees.

 noble oble.png